-This screen (illustrated below) prompts a user to sign in using their email address and a password, with one button to Log In (to an existing account) and one button to Sign up (to create a new account).
-For this assignment, both buttons will perform the sign-up operation, taking you to page 2.
+This screen (illustrated below) prompts a user to sign in using their email address and a password, with one button to Log In (to an existing account) and one button labelled SIGN UP.
+The SIGN UP button should take the user to the screen described below in point 2.